The defeat of de-feet, de-knees and de-hips

-When I was a kid, you would wear a pair of shoes until the soles were so thin that even when you stepped on a stone, you would likely feel the pain.
-When finally, the thinnest of the sole wore into a hole, you would cover the hole with cardboard or a piece of linoleum.
+When I was a kid, you would wear a pair of shoes until the soles were so thin that when you stepped on a stone you would likely feel the pain.
+When, finally, the thinnest of the sole wore into a hole, you could cover the hole with cardboard or a piece of linoleum.
 On the other hand, if the heel of the shoe became uneven from wear, which was known as a run-over heel, you would consider going to the shoemaker to get a reconditioned shoe, commonly known as heels and soles.
-In my neighborhood, you could always find a shoemaker to repair your worn-out shoes while you waited.
-In other words, repairing a pair of shoes sometimes became an emergency because they were the only pair you had.
+In my neighborhood, you could always find a shoemaker to repair your worn-out shoes while you waited—repairing a pair of shoes sometimes became an emergency because they were the only pair you had.
 The shoemaker was a craftsman and did his work with pride.
 They would even be shined after the repair.

 To earn some extra money, I would participate by shining shoes.
 This activity was known as “shining.”
-I had a hand-built wooden box that contained my brushes, shoe polish and a well-worn soft rag that had been taken from a sleeve of one of my mom’s worn-out dresses.
+I had a hand-built wooden box that contained my brushes, shoe polish and a well-worn soft rag, which had been taken from a sleeve of one of my mom’s worn dresses.
 This box served as my shoe stand with an iron prop attached to stabilize my client’s foot.
-The shine, I can tell you, was worth more than the nickel or maybe a dime I received.
+After finishing the shine, I can tell you that shine was worth more than the nickel or maybe a dime that I received.
 I understand that today, a shine is now $2.50 at a minimum, if you can find anyone available.
-The way the economy is going today, many professionals might find it a financial advantage to shine shoes.
+The way the economy is going today, many professionals might find it a financial advantage in shining shoes.
 I made so much money on a Saturday that my father thought I was in competition with him in bringing home the bacon.
-At the end of the day, I not only had sore knees but also had hands that were hardened with black and brown polish.
-Hey, I was independent.
+At the end of the day, I not only had sore knees but hands that were hardened with black and brown polish.
+Hey!
+I was independent.

-At a meeting of the American College of Rheumatology, it was revealed that a thin-soled flat shoe is healthier for the foot in preventing osteoarthritis of the knees and hips.
-I guess that is why the Native Americans, who wore moccasins, were less likely to experience osteoarthritis.
-It has been suggested that one should wear flexible shoes, which provide the greatest degree of benefit to your joints.
-It was shown that this type of shoe produces less stress, particularly on the knees.
-The wearing of clogs and flip-flops reduces the loading pressure on the knees, thus preventing excessive wear and tear on these joints.
+At a meeting of the American College of Rheumatology, it was revealed that a thin, soled, flat shoe is healthier for the foot in preventing osteoarthritis of the knees and hips.
+It has been suggested that one should wear flexible shoes that provide the greatest degree of benefit to your joints since this type of shoe produces less stress, particularly on the knees.

-Remember, what you wear on your feet will determine how much money you will spend on the services of a rheumatologist or orthopedist and on medications for pain in the future.
-Finally, ladies, your legs may look more attractive in those high, stilted shoes, but you may ultimately experience the blues in your joints from wearing those shoes!
+Remember, what you wear on your feet will determine how much money you will spend on the services of a rheumatologist, orthopedist and medications for pain in the future.
+Finally, ladies, your legs may look more attractive in those high, stilted shoes but you may ultimately experience the blues in your joints from wearing those shoes!